JetBrains Rider also supports React, Angular, Vue.js, and other frameworks and provides tight integration with various tools for web development.

 To open an application that is organized in the directory structure and does not have a solution file, press Ctrl+O or choose from the main menu, and then specify the root folder of the application.

-Downloading npm dependencies
+Downloading project dependencies

-To install a package in an empty project
+Install a package in an empty project

-npm install <package name> at the command prompt.
+npm install <package name>.

 If you already have a package.json file in your project